jmittelstaedt12/AR-Connect/README.md

 # AR-Connect

-AR-Connect is an iOS application for meeting up with friends.
-It uses the ARKit framework to display your friend's location in your iOS device's camera display.
+AR-Connect is an iOS application for helping users find their friends in augmented reality.

 Features:
+* ARKit
+* Firebase
 * RxSwift
-* Firebase
 * Core Location
 * MapKit
 * Coordinate to AR scene conversions